-I’ve never actually made a bucket list but one thing that would be on it if I had one would have been to perform at The Wintergarten Varieté in Berlin.
+I’ve never actually made a bucket list.
+But one thing that would be on it if I had one would have been to perform at The Wintergarten Varieté in Berlin as their magic act.
 And it kept coming up: people all the time telling me after they’ve seen my Norvil & Josephine, act “Oh the Germans would devour this act!”
 I could only hope someday they would.

 Famous are the rumours of how ravenous the Germans are for cabaret and variety: a fantasy world full of extravagant characters, impossible spectacles and tantalising stories that live on long after the curtain has dropped.

 Then it happened.
-One dark October night last year while Norvil was meditating in his aviator armchair with a whisky tumbler poised in one hand and a billiard ball dancing through his fingers in the other… while at that very same moment Josephine was being spotted across London town fluffing her ostrich feather fans while contorting upside down from a chandelier… the phone rang next to Norvil.
+One dark October night last year, Norvil was meditating in his aviator armchair.
+He held a whisky tumbler poised in one hand and a billiard ball danced through his fingers in the other.
+At that very same moment Josephine was was across London town fluffing her ostrich feather fans while contorting upside down from a chandelier.
+The phone rang next to Norvil.

-On the line was the legendary Sheila Wolf, Berlin’s sensational transvestite showgirl and purveyor of spectacular variety artists wishing to book us for her next Vaudeville Variety Revue show.
-And we were set!
+Sheila Wolf, Berlin’s sensational transvestite showgirl, was on the other end of the line.
+She’s a purveyor of spectacular variety artists wishing to book us as her Wintergarten magic act for her next Vaudeville Variety Revue show.
 I started to prepare the show and blow the dust off my years of German at school and university.
 All was bubbling with anticipation until … in January… after a foot pain that kept getting worse… Desireé who plays Josephine went for an x-ray and texted back the result from the consultation room: “it’s a break!”